 The interactions of TFIIIA zinc fingers 1, 2, 3 and 5 with DNA triplets are shown in the tables below.
 The canonical alpha helix contacts are compared to those found in the co-crystal structure of TFIIIA and DNA [4].
-Amino acids colored in red do not conform to the triplet code and bind instead to the nucleotide base on the complementary DNA (noncoding} strand.
-Critical contacts (not shown here) are often made to phosphates on the 5'-3' DNA sense (coding) strand by the amino acids in alpha helix positions α 7 and α 10.
-The sense strand has the same nucleotide sequence as 5S rRNA.
+Amino acids colored in red do not conform to the triplet code and bind instead to a nucleotide base on the complementary DNA template strand.
+Critical contacts (not shown here) are often made to phosphates on the DNA coding strand by the amino acids in alpha helix positions $\alpha 7$ and $\alpha 10$.
+The 5'-3' DNA coding strand has the same nucleotide sequence as 5S rRNA.